 The Ice Borg.

 The sport of tennis would enjoy immense popularity during the 70's and well into the late 80's.
 Public tennis courts were rarely empty and when you were able to snag a court, your playing time would always be limited.
 Other players would show up, sign the board and then take over the court after your forty-five minute time slot ended.
 If you wanted to play longer you had to resign the chalkboard and wait for your turn all over again.
-Sometimes your wait would be an hour or more.
-Playing uninterrupted matches was very rare on the public courts.
+Sometimes your wait would be an hour or more and playing uninterrupted matches was very rare on the public courts.

 Players that played on the public courts were of all skill levels.
 The least skilled players always seemed to interrupt other games in progress because of their inability to keep their tennis balls on their own court.
 The better players would join and compete in private clubs.
 However, some better players would also compete with less talented players including myself on the public courts.